-After reading carefully and analyzing the theories and research related to digital literacy and digital literacy resources as well as examining various websites, there are eight characteristics that should be considered when developing web based-digital literacy resources, researcher uses the following characteristics when conducting website analysis: 1) The website provides a source of available information, 2) The website provides an opportunity to express ideas and thoughts, 3) The website creates a healthy environment (Using polite language, Respect personal privacy, No Cyberbullying), 4) The website provides information in wide variety of digital media (Text, video, animation, audio), 5) The website provides critical thinking skill (Analysis & evaluation), 6) The website has attractive visual design (Color, text, space), 7) Hyperlinks, 8) The website can be access in anytime.
-The researcher can draw the following conclusions based on the findings of the five websites examined:
+After reading carefully and analyzing the theories and research related to digital literacy and digital literacy resources as well as examining various websites, there are eight characteristics that should be considered when developing web based-digital literacy resources.
+The researchers use the following characteristics when conducting website analysis: 1) The website provides a source of available information, 2) The website provides an opportunity to express ideas and thoughts, 3) The website creates a healthy environment (Using polite language, Respect personal privacy, No Cyberbullying), 4) The website provides information in wide variety of digital media (Text, video, animation, audio), 5) The website provides critical thinking skill (Analysis & evaluation), 6) The website has attractive visual design (Color, text, space), 7) Hyperlinks, 8) The website can be access in anytime.
+Based on the findings of the five websites examined, the detailed explanation of each characteristic is presented in Table 1 below.